seymaguleryuz/radical-group.github.io/_projects/extasy.md

 computing systems"
 ---

-ExTASY assembles an international team to provide a step-change in the sampling of the conformational space of macromolecular systems.
-Specifically, ExTASY is a lightweight software toolkit that supports ensemble-based simulations and their seamless integration with dynamic analysis capabilities and ultra-large time step integration methods.
+The Extensible Toolkit for Advanced Sampling and AnalYsis (ExTASY) is a lightweight software toolkit that supports ensemble-based simulations and their seamless integration with dynamic analysis capabilities and ultra-large time step integration methods.
+ExTASY enables fast sampling of the conformational dynamics of stable proteins, a prerequisite for the accurate prediction of thermodynamic parameters and biological functions.
+It also allows tackling systems like intrinsically disordered proteins, which can be beyond the reach of classical structural biology.
 ExTASY is extensible to other community software components via well-designed and standard interfaces.
-This toolkit enables fast sampling of the conformational dynamics of stable proteins, a prerequisite for the accurate prediction of thermodynamic parameters and biological functions.
-It also allows tackling systems like intrinsically disordered proteins, which can be beyond the reach of classical structural biology.

 <a href="https://bitbucket.org/extasy-project/extasy-workflows"><i class="fa fa-bitbucket"></i> ExTASY Bitbucket Repository</a><br>
 <a href="https://nsf.gov/awardsearch/showAward?AWD_ID=1265929"><i class="fa fa-nsf"></i>NSF Award</a><br>